 We are promoting various health and safety activities that are derived from our basic stance of giving the highest priority to protecting the safety and health of employees.

 The Occupational Health and Safety Promotion Committee is held every year.
 The committee undertakes various initiatives, including sharing information on work-related accidents with group companies, issue reports on activities, and create health and safety plans.

-HCM and each of its Group companies have established their own in-house Safety and Health Committee.
-These committees share information on occupational injuries along with safety and health and regularly hold discussions on countermeasures.
+HCM and each of its Group companies have established their in-house Safety and Health Committee.
+These committees regularly hold discussions on information sharing and measures regarding occupational accidents and health and safety, and measures against serious incidents.
 HCM’s Safety and Health committee comprises members including a representative from the company’s labor union.
 This ensures that initiatives are carried out in a concerted effort involving both labor and management.

-The Hitachi Construction Machinery Group is promoting and supporting the establishment of safety and health management systems, as well as activities aimed at acquiring OHSAS18001 certification at all its domestic and overseas group companies.
+The Hitachi Construction Machinery Group has promoted and supported the establishment of safety and health management systems, as well as activities aimed at acquiring OHSAS18001 certification at all its domestic and overseas group companies.